-1. Except as provided in Section V.B. (with respect to off-site events and travel), at least two Qualified Adults who are unrelated (see E below) shall be present at ministry settings and events designed for children or youth, including live ministry events held on virtual platforms.
+1. Except as provided below in item 2 and in Section V.B. (with respect to off-site events and travel), at least two Qualified Adults who are unrelated (see E below) shall be present at ministry settings and events designed for children or youth, including live ministry events held on virtual platforms.
 A Qualified Adult is an adult who is (i) screened and trained in Safeguarding to work with children and youth, (ii) not a Vulnerable Adults, and (iii) at least two years older than the oldest participant in the program.